Dilant/BMETutorial/src/en/start/preparation.md

 `Settings → Set Ballex Path`

-You can choose either stable or beta version.
+It should end in `Ballex.exe`, either stable or beta version.
 When you enter map test mode, it will launch automatically.

 ## Windows